ggonnella/fastsubtrees/README.md

 The NCBI taxonomy tree, for example, fullfills the conditions stated above.

 However, the library can be used on any other tree.
-For this, if the IDs are non-numerical, contain zero or negative numbers, or the ID space is not compact, they must be first mapped to different IDs.
+For this, if the IDs are non-numerical, contain negative numbers, or the ID space is not compact, they must be first mapped to different IDs.

 ## Attributes